 Sciatica is more than just a literal pain in the butt (and back and legs).
 When it strikes, it can cause misery and debilitating pain, instantly putting a damper on your life.

 The sciatic nerve runs right through the piriformis, a tiny but powerful muscle deep in your glutes that helps laterally rotate your hips.
-If it gets too tight, it can impinge the sciatic nerve that runs through or under it, causing tremendous pain, tingling and numbness in your lower extremities.
+If it gets too tight, it can impact the sciatic nerve that runs through or under it, causing tremendous pain, tingling, and numbness in your lower extremities.

 While in a seated position, cross your right leg over your straightened left leg.